-A puppy barking can seem really cute at first, but if you let it get out of hand it can soon become a problem for you, your neighbors and for visitors to your home.
+A young puppy barking can seem cute at first, but if you let it get out of hand, it can soon become a problem for you, your neighbours and visitors to your home.

-Puppies don't speak, they bark; it's their way of communicating with us.
+Puppy barking is completely natural; it's their way of communicating with us.

 Let me give you a couple more examples: